odul-okunakol/odul-okunakol/README.md

 - 🇩🇪 Based in **Munich, Germany**
 - 🗣️ Enrolled in a **German language course**
-- 📈 Improving my R, SQL, and insurance-focused machine learning expertise
+- 📈 Improving my R, Pyton, SQL, and insurance-focused machine learning expertise

 ## 📫 Contact
 - 💼 LinkedIn: [linkedin.com/in/odulokunakol](https://linkedin.com/in/odulokunakol) *(replace if different)*
-- 📧 Email: odul.okunakol@example.com *(optional)*